min2ha/ukwa-site/content/target/43308/index.en.md

   "subject": "EU Referendum"
 }

-# National Institute of Economic and Social Research (NIESR): After Brexit: how important would UK trade be to the EU?

 Blog post from the National Institute of Economic and Social Research discussing the implications of Brexit for UK trade with the EU.